barionleg/ANTs_wiki/Home.md

 ANTs since 2.4.4 is available [via Conda](https://anaconda.org/aramislab/ants), thanks to Ghislain Vaillant.

+### Docker

 Docker images are [available on DockerHub](https://hub.docker.com/repository/docker/antsx/ants/tags).

+If you are using Docker Desktop, you will probably want to increase the default RAM available to docker, see the documentation for [Mac](https://docs.docker.com/desktop/settings/mac/) [Windows](https://docs.docker.com/desktop/settings/windows/) [Linux](https://docs.docker.com/desktop/settings/linux/).

+### Compiling from source

 To build and install ANTs from source, see [compiling ANTs on Linux / Mac](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) or [compiling ANTs on Windows](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).
 The Windows compilation instructions have not been updated in some time, and may be out of date.
 Please open an issue with any proposed changes.